huggingface/blog/deep-rl-q-part2.md

 <body>

+⚠️ A **new updated version of this article is available here** 👉 [https://huggingface.co/deep-rl-course/unit1/introduction](https://huggingface.co/deep-rl-course/unit2/q-learning)

 *This article is part of the Deep Reinforcement Learning Class.
 A free course from beginner to expert.
-Check the syllabus [here.](https://github.com/huggingface/deep-rl-class)*
+Check the syllabus [here.](https://huggingface.co/deep-rl-course/unit0/introduction)*

 <img src="assets/73_deep_rl_q_part2/thumbnail.gif" alt="Thumbnail"/>

 ---

+⚠️ A **new updated version of this article is available here** 👉 [https://huggingface.co/deep-rl-course/unit1/introduction](https://huggingface.co/deep-rl-course/unit2/q-learning)

+*This article is part of the Deep Reinforcement Learning Class.
+A free course from beginner to expert.
+Check the syllabus [here.](https://huggingface.co/deep-rl-course/unit0/introduction)*

 [In the first part of this unit](https://huggingface.co/blog/deep-rl-q-part1), **we learned about the value-based methods and the difference between Monte Carlo and Temporal Difference Learning**.